chhavi1614/Rule-Based-Transliteration-Flask-Website/README.md

 # **Rule-Based-Transliteration-Flask-Website**

 This is a local sever Flask web-application to transliterate english text to hindi.
-To run this application you should FLASK installed in your operating system.
+To run this application you should fave FLASK installed in your operating system.

 ### **INSTALLATION**
 1. Fork and Clone Rule-Based-Transliteration-Flask-Website repo.